 Six Steps to Analysing Financial Statements

 Financial statements are formal reports detailing your company’s financial health.
-Having regular and detailed financial statements can improve your company’s accountability, as well as your company’s reliability in front of investors, shareholders and banks.
+Having regular and detailed financial statements can improve your company’s accountability, as well as your company’s reliability in front of investors, shareholders, and banks.
 This reliability can be severely damaged if the statements were created in a sloppy way, or if they contain bad data.

-Thankfully, there are several steps you can take to ensure your statements are factual, and to preserve the trust your business partners and financial institutions have in your management.
+Thankfully, there are several steps you can take to ensure your statements are factual and to preserve the trust your business partners and financial institutions have in your management.

 1. Check the Quality of the Company’s Financial Statements

 You will need to familiarise yourself with current accounting standards and you will need to review the financial statements for their quality.
 The most important question should be the integrity of the balance sheet and whether it represents the complete picture of the company’s financial situation.
-Additional essential parts to evaluate should be items such as classification, valuation and recognition.
+Additional essential parts to evaluate should be items such as classification, valuation, and recognition.
 Finally, check the cash flow of your business to assess liquidity and compare it with the financial operations that were conducted by the company.

 2. Check the Value of Your Company

 The most important issue for your shareholders and any future investors is your company's steady increase in value.
-This increase may be measured in many ways, one of which is the comparison between your equity statements, your debt-to-equity ratio and your cash flow account, showing the precise amounts of free cash flow.
+This increase may be measured in many ways, one of which is the comparison between your equity statements, your debt-to-equity ratio, and your cash flow account, showing the precise amounts of free cash flow.
 This analysis will help you in several ways, as it can show mistakes and issues that came up.
 It can also become a way to communicate your company’s financial health to the stakeholders, as well as shareholders' equity, so as to ensure their future trust.

 3. Devise Better Strategies

 It is seldom easy to predict the future.
 Nevertheless, you will need to make strategies to predict the movements of your company and the market as a whole.
 For that, you will need the reliability of the data inside your financial statements.
 Try to account for as many factors as possible and use various techniques, such as the Percentage of Sales (PoS) approach.
-Once you have a detailed plan, you can analyse how the financial statements you have made compare to the situation and revise your positions accordingly.
+Once you have a detailed plan, you can analyze how the financial statements you have made compare to the situation and revise your positions accordingly.

 4. Clear Picture of Your Industry

-You should analyse the complete production chain of your company and the impact various industries and markets have on your business process.
+You should analyze the complete production chain of your company and the impact various industries and markets have on your business process.
 There can be multiple factors in your supply chain that can seriously impact your business and you will need to know how they are portrayed in the financial statements to have a better idea of future actions.
-To do this, you can utilise several techniques like Porter’s Five Forces or consult with your accountant on the best way to approach this issue.
+To do this, you can utilize several techniques like Porter’s Five Forces or consult with your accountant on the best way to approach this issue.

-5. Analyse Profits and Liabilities
+5. Analyze Profits and Liabilities

 This point can truly benefit your company and add a lot of value for both the stakeholders and the financial statements themselves.
-The usual approach is to assess critical reports, such as ratios that relate to profitability, liquidity, asset management and the management of risk and debt.
+The usual approach is to assess critical reports, such as ratios that relate to profitability, liquidity, asset management, and the management of risk and debt.

-You will need to make sure to analyse these issues, both from the managerial perspective — regardless of the source of financing — as well as from a shareholder perspective; he or she will definitely be interested in the overall profitability of the company.
+You will need to make sure to analyze these issues, both from the managerial perspective — regardless of the source of financing — as well as from a shareholder perspective; he or she will definitely be interested in the overall profitability of the company.
 Additionally, these statements should be compared to those from an earlier period so as to determine trends and tendencies within the company.

 6. Have Regular Audits